awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-access.md

 For example endpoint policies, see the following topics:
 + [Using Endpoint Policies for Amazon S3](vpc-endpoints-s3.md#vpc-endpoints-policies-s3)
 + [Using Endpoint Policies for DynamoDB](vpc-endpoints-ddb.md#vpc-endpoints-policies-ddb)
++ Use VPC Endpoints for AWS CodeBuild\.
+For more information, see [Use VPC Endpoints](https://docs.aws.amazon.com/codebuild/latest/userguide/use-vpc-endpoints-with-codebuild.html) in the *AWS CodeBuild User Guide*\.

 ## Security Groups<a name="vpc-endpoints-security-groups"></a>